- Hasso Plattner and SAP have put forth a false backstory for how HANA was developed.

 What is more apparent that Hasso pushed the idea of column oriented databases — but that is the promotion.
 Like Thomas Edison, Hasso is a great promoter.
 But a major contributor to databases?
 Hasso and his Ph.D.’s did not accomplish this.

 The Cover Story

-The story presented by Hasso in his book The In-Memory Revolution minimizes the technologies that they relied upon, and to propose the idea in a way came out of nowhere.
+The story presented by Hasso in his book The In-Memory Revolution minimizes the technologies that they relied upon and to propose the idea in a way that came out of nowhere.
 After HANA was introduced, more inaccurate stories were told by Hasso about the supposed benefits of HANA, and those benefits — particularly vis a vis the competition have been debunked by Brightwork. (see the articles on this site for which areas of SAP’s claims about HANA’s superiority have been debunked)

-It seems that not only were the proposed benefits of HANA exaggerated and inaccurate but now the origin of HANA was engineered to make it appear as if HANA was primarily Hasso’s idea.
+It seems that not only were the proposed benefits of HANA exaggerated and inaccurate, but now the origin of HANA was engineered to make it appear as if HANA was primarily Hasso’s idea.
 And this has filtered through to become the accepted view.
 This is commonly proposed by both IT media entities and SAP consulting companies who aggressively bow to anything that SAP asserts.
-However, how can something that had already been around before HANA was developed be an original idea?
+However, how can something that had already been around before HANA was developed to be an original idea?

-This is a constant problem with SAP where they pose to have innovated things that they never did.
+This is a constant problem with SAP, where they pose to have innovated things that they never did.

 Interesting Questions on HANA’s Development